-Jana Kramer Reveals Why She Won’t Reveal Names Of Her ‘Flings’ During Her Time On ‘DWTS’
+Jana Kramer Explains Why She Won't Reveal Names Of Her 'Flings' During Her Time On 'DWTS'

-Dancing with the Stars alum Jana Kramer revealed she is staying mum about her “flings and flirts” that took place around the time she competed on the ABC ballroom competition.
+Dancing with the Stars alum Jana Kramer revealed she is staying mum about her "flings and flirts" that took place around the time she was on the ABC ballroom competition.

 In a new interview with E!
-News, Jana addressed a passage in her memoir, The Good Fight, in which she admitted to some flirty behavior and hookups around the time she competed on the TV dancing show.
+News, Jana addressed a passage in her memoir, The Good Fight, in which she admitted to some flirty behavior and hookups around the time she competed on the TV show.

 "There's other people involved," Jana told E! of her decision not to dish the names of the people she was involved with.
 "Some people don't want to be as open and it would be wrong of me to name names when I don't think that's fair."